Introduction: Achieving More with Predictable Pipeline

 Understanding Intent Data

-So how do you ensure these buyers don’t fly under the radar and end up going with a competitor?
+So, how do you ensure these buyers don’t go under the radar with a competitor?
 Simple: You use intent data to fill in the gaps.

-Monitoring these content-based activities will give you valuable insight into the interest and needs of your buyers.
+Monitoring these content-based activities will give you valuable insight into the interest and needs of your buyers, which is crucial for business success.

 Monitoring opens and clicks on a specific campaign, frequency of engagement, attendance of webinars, online subscriptions etc. will help you understand who is demonstrating intent so you can respond accordingly.